defoe-code/CDCS_Text_Mining_Lab/README.md

 - [Encyclopaedia Britannica + Original Geoparser](https://github.com/defoe-code/defoe/blob/master/queries/geoparser_eb.yml)
 - [Scottish Gazetteer + Spacy + Georesolve](https://github.com/defoe-code/defoe/blob/master/queries/georesolve_sg.yml)
 - [Encyclopaedia Britannica + Spacy + Georesolve](https://github.com/defoe-code/defoe/blob/master/queries/georesolve_eb.yml)

+Notice that the geoparser also calls to a **different set of script, depending on the user's operative systems**.
+Therefore, all configuration files used to run those queries need to specify the *os_type* and *defoe_path* parameteres.

+For more details about the [Edinburgh Geoparser](http://groups.inf.ed.ac.uk/geoparser/documentation/v1.1/html/) you can follow the tutorial specified in the link.

 # Extracting automatically articles from the Encyclopaedia Britannica (EB)